kalekundert/exmemo/README.rst

    $ exmemo protocol print treadmill

-Again the argument to this command ("treadmill") is a slug, but this time exmemo will look for matches in your ``protocols/`` directory.
+Again the argument to this command ("treadmill") can just be a substring, but this time exmemo will look for matches in your ``protocols/`` directory.
 You can also tell exmemo to look in directories outside your project (i.e. if you have protocols that are shared between projects), see ``exmemo protocols ls --help`` for details).

 We'd also like to make a copy of this protocol in the experiment subdirectory we made, so we can include the protocol in our lab notebook entry.
 To do this,